wdalmut/k8s-skaffold-kustomize-example/README.md

-# Demo about Kustomize
+# Demo about Skaffold and Kustomize

-A simple demo about Kustomize.io
+A simple demo about Kustomize.io and Skaffold.dev